-Every pregnancy carries its risks, but with good prenatal care and support those risks can be minimized.
-There are some factors, however, such as age and overall health which increase a woman’s chances of complications during pregnancy.
+Every pregnancy carries its risks.
+But good prenatal care and support can help you minimize those risks.
+Factors like age and overall health status can increase your chances of experiencing complications during pregnancy.

 Women under the age of 20 have a significantly higher risk of serious medical complications related to pregnancy than those over 20.
-Children born to teenage mothers are more likely to deliver prematurely, have a low birth weight, develop placenta previa, experience pregnancy-induced hypertension, and contract toxemia.
-Some risk factors connected to young age include:
+Teenage mothers are more likely to:

 - Underdeveloped pelvis.
 Young women’s bodies are still growing and changing.
 An underdeveloped pelvis can lead to difficulties during childbirth.

 - Nutritional deficiencies.
 Young women are more likely to have poor eating habits.
 Nutritional deficiency can lead to extra strain on the body that causes more complications for both the mother and child.